"Please pass the salt.”

 Most of us take salt for granted.

-We usually think about salt only when we are trying to impress our friends with our newest culinary masterpiece and we remember that salt is part of the equation.
+We usually think about salt only when trying to impress our friends with our newest culinary masterpiece, and remember that salt is part of the equation.

 But there is more to salt than its ability to impress dinner guests.
 Yet most of us aren't aware of just how integral salt is to human health, not to mention where it comes from or the interesting ways it is harvested.

 So, where does salt come from, and how did it become so important to us?

 To break salt down to its basics, a grain of salt is an ionic compound resulting from an acid's neutralization reaction and a base.
 These are composed of corresponding numbers of cations and anions so that the product is electrically neutral.
 These component ions can be inorganic, like chloride, or organic, like acetate.